-As described, the IA Ordinance is quite specific on what information is required if enterprises are affected by a regulation, if the effects are expected to be of a large magnitude.
+As described, the IA Ordinance is quite specific on what information that is required if enterprises are affected by a regulation, if the effects are expected to be of a large magnitude.
 These RIAs are also sent to the Better Regulation Council for review.
-In the sample considered, 46% involved enterprises and 41% of the cases put a number on how many would be affected by the proposal.
-Table 2 gives more detail about the information presented concerning enterprises in the cases in the sample.
-Relative to the other impacts, the number of quantification is higher and covers more aspects.
-The administrative and other costs are estimated in 28% and 22% of the cases respectively.
-How the enterprises are affected in terms of competition is analysed in 22% of cases and small enterprises and other effects are discussed in 25% and 30% of the cases respectively.
+In our sample we have found that enterprises are concerned in 46% of the cases and that in 41 percent of the cases it has been possible to put a number on how many that is affected by the proposal.
+In table 3.2 we provide more detail about the information that were presented about enterprises in the cases in our sample.
+Relative to the other impacts, the number of quantification is higher and cover more aspects.
+The administrative and other costs are estimated in 28 and 22 percent of the cases respectively.
+How the enterprises are affected in terms of competition is analyzed in 22 percent of the cases and small enterprises and other effects are discussed in 25 and 30 percent of the cases respectively.